 Although most people are more familiar with world-famous Lake Louise, its nearby cousin, Moraine Lake, is just as beautiful — but gets fewer visitors.

 Moraine Lake is the perfect place for lovers of the great outdoors.
 The mountain scenery, mirrored in the still, glassy water, is simply spell-binding.
 Plus, the area has many walking trails: some routes are strenuous, others require less energy.
 The Rockpile Trail is a great short and gentle option that leads into the midst of this wonderful landscape, offering epic views.
-Breathe in lungfuls of purest chilled air and keep a look out for grizzly bears, mountain goats, chipmunks
+Breathe in lungfuls of purest chilled air and keep a look out for grizzly bears, mountain goats, chipmunks and marmots.

 Did you know?